median-man/redux-todo/keyTerms.md

   return state;
 }
 ```

+**Pure Function**:
+A function which, given the same input, will always return the same output and produces no
+side effects. *Reducers should always be pure functions.*

 **Three principles**:
 Redux may be described with three principles: "single source of truth", read-only state, and change